Cook smarter

 Kosher salt doesn't expire and doesn't need special storage.
 Keep it in a small, open bowl or a salt cellar near the stove for easy access during cooking.
 The open container makes pinching fast and natural.

-Avoid storing kosher salt in a salt grinder — the crystals are already the right size for cooking.
-Grinding them defeats the purpose of choosing kosher salt in the first place.
+Avoid storing kosher salt in a salt grinder.
+The crystals are already the right size for cooking.
+Grinding them defeats the purpose.

 If your kosher salt clumps in humid conditions, break it apart with your fingers.
 Unlike table salt, it contains no anti-caking agents, so minor clumping is normal and harmless.